Auto Apprenticeship Helpline | Visa Checking Service | Job Advertising Service

 When an employer signs off on the first section of the NTP confirming the apprentice has completed all 1st level on-the-job and off-the-job training components (from the TRB); at this point of time the apprentice will go to 2nd year pay rates and so on until completion of the apprenticeship.

 Alternatively, if the NTP is not adhered to, you need to calculate each 25% of training completed (on-the-job and off-the-Job) for pay increases, up until completion of the apprenticeship.

 If in doubt, contact your Training Provider (RTO) who are supposed to keep in touch with you several times during each year.

 As a safety net, if the apprentice reaches the 12 month point pay increases will occur (as per the time based system).
 Speak to VACC Industrial Relations for pay rates and advice.
 Ph 03 9829 1123.

 1. Existing Workers - into an apprenticeship

-As from 1st July 2012 there will be no $1500 commencement incentive paid for putting an existing worker into an apprenticeship (which is not on the National Skills Needs List).
+As from 3rd August 2013 there will be no employer/apprentice incentives paid for putting an existing worker into an apprenticeship which is not on the National Skills Needs List.

-However if assessed as eligible for incentives, there may be a completion incentive $3000.
-Note: most of the automotive apprenticeships are on the National Skills Needs List.
-Call your local apprenticeships centre to check if your existing worker will be entering into a skills shortage trade.
+Note: most of automotive apprenticeships (Certificate 3 Level) are on the National Skills Needs List.
+Call your local apprenticeships centre (or VACC Helpline) to check if your existing worker will be entering into a skills shortage trade.